kontent-ai/delivery-sdk-net/README.md

 ## Get involved

-Check out the [contributing](./CONTRIBUTING.md) page to see the best places to file issues, start discussions, and begin contributing.
+Check out the Contributing page to see the best places to file issues, start discussions, and begin contributing.